 Make the filling:

-In a stand mixer fitted with the paddle attachment, beat the butter, sugar, and cornstarch until light and fluffy, about 3 minutes.
-Scoop the dough into 2 teaspoon sized balls and place on a lined baking sheet.
+- In a stand mixer fitted with the paddle attachment, beat the butter, sugar, and cornstarch until light and fluffy, about 3 minutes.
+Scoop the dough into 2-teaspoon sized balls and place on a parchment-lined baking sheet.
 Place in the freezer while you prepare the dough.

 Make the dough:

-Combine the milk, butter, eggs, sugar, and yeast in the bowl of a stand mixer.
+- Combine the milk, butter, eggs, sugar, and yeast in the bowl of a stand mixer.
 Add 2 cups of the flour and stir with a wooden spoon until absorbed.
-Attach the dough hook to the mixer, turn to medium-low speed, and gradually add the remaining flour and salt, kneading until a mass of dough begins to forms.
+Attach the dough hook to the mixer, turn to medium-low speed, and gradually add the remaining flour and salt, kneading until a mass of dough begins to form.
 Only add as much flour as needed to bring the dough together.
-Continue kneading on medium-high speed for 4 to 5 minutes until a soft, smooth ball of dough is formed.
+Continue kneading on medium-high speed for about 5 minutes or until a soft, smooth ball of dough is formed.
 The dough should feel elastic and slightly tacky to the touch.
 Only add additional flour if the dough is unbearably sticky.

-Bake the rolls for 20 minutes, or until golden brown.
+- Bake the rolls for 20 minutes, or until golden brown.
 Serve warm.
-Store leftovers in a plastic bag for up to 3 days.
+Store leftovers in an airtight container or ziptop bag for up to 3 days.